toastedqu/toastedqu.github.io/content/docs/ml/supervised.md

 - Train: $O(m^2)$
 - Test: $O(kn)$, where $k=$ #support vectors.

+&nbsp;

+&nbsp;

 # Local Learning

 ## K Nearest Neighbors
-Idea: generate label for a sample from its $K$ nearest neighbors.
+Idea: label a sample based on its $K$ nearest neighbors.

-Model/Algorithm:
+Model:
 1. Calculate distance between sample point and every training point.
 2. Find the $K$ nearest neighbors with minimal distances.
 3. Take the majority vote and output it as the label for the sample point.